 Realize that self-destructive behavior is a sign of inner shadows and core wounds that have gone haywire.
 Be kind to yourself and realize that you have a metaphorical thorn lodged in your side.
 You’re trying to get it out, but you don’t know how, which leads to self-destructive behavior.
 (It’s a desperate attempt to ease the pain you’re carrying inside.)
 By shifting your mindset from blame and self-condemnation to self-compassion, you’ll be empowered to make choices that align with your highest good.

 There’s only so much an article on the internet can do to help you.

-While you’ve taken a wonderful step towards health and healing, the next step will help even more.
-Seeking out guidance in the form of a therapist or counselor will aid you with ongoing support and tools.
+While you’ve taken a wonderful step toward health and healing, the next step will help even more.
+Seeking out guidance through a therapist or counselor will aid you with ongoing support and tools.

 These, in turn, will transform your life little by little.

 And soon, you’ll look back on this behavior with a gentle smile and a sigh of relief, proud of your ability to overcome it.

 Self-Destructive Tendencies Q&A

 There are many reasons why someone might be self-destructive.

 On an emotional and psychological level, self-destructive tendencies may arise from childhood trauma, negative social conditioning, and low self-esteem that is due to having unsupportive or abusive peers.